beh0115/pedagogy4liaisons-untlibraries/types.md

 <p style="text-indent: 40px">Schmit illustrates how group discussion and study can facilitate social learning.
 The objective of this social learning environment is for the students to develop an understanding of evaluation criteria and practice evaluating text. </p>

 **Smale, Maura and Stephen Francoeur.
 2016.
 “Moving Students to the Center through Collaborative Documents in the Classroom.”
-In Pagowsky and McElroy, 9-14.**
+In Pagowsky and McElroy(b), 9-14.**
 [Link to Reference](. .

 <p style="text-indent: 40px">Smale and Francoeur discuss collaborative methods that encourage students to claim their research experiences as developing viable expertise.
 In doing so, they deconstruct the librarian as “the sole research expert.”
 As a result, they explain that student engage their agency and gain courage to participate in their learning environments. </p>